 (D) Permits and Approvals The zoning permit issued for a home industry shall clearly state that the home business is permitted only as an accessory to the principal residential use of the property, and as such shall be retained in common ownership.
 A home occupation or home industry may be subdivided and/or converted for conveyance as a separate, principal use only if it is found to meet all current municipal regulations applying to such use, including all density and dimensional requirements for the district in which it is located.
 All applicable municipal permits and approvals shall be required prior to subdivision, conversion, or conveyance of a home business as a principal use.

-Section 4.7 Light Industry & Manufacturing
+Section 4.7 Light Industry & Heavy Industry

-(A) Light industry (as distinguished from home industry under Section 4.6 (C) and manufacturing are permitted in designated zoning districts subject to conditional use review under Section 5.4.
+(A) Light industry (as distinguished from home industry under Section 4.6 (C) and Heavy Industry are permitted in designated zoning districts subject to conditional use review under Section 5.4.
 In addition to the standards set forth in Article 2 and Section 5.4, such uses shall meet the following standards:

 All industrial and manufacturing activities, and the maintenance and repair of vehicles and equipment, shall be conducted within an enclosed building or buildings, or within a designated outdoor area screened year-round from the road and from neighboring properties;